 - Multiply by 100 and ignore the negative sign

-Scenario 3: Your Own Income
+Scenario 3: Food Budget Based on Your Income

 Of all the scenarios, this one is the most important because your food budget depends on how much money you make.